arjunmehta/node-geo-box/README.md

 box = geoBox.box().fromGeohash(1818436824900377, 52); // must specify bit depth with integer geohashes
 ```

+### Box Properties
 Once you've defined your **geo-box**, you can then get or set any of its values.
+Related values will automatically be updated.

 ```javascript
 console.log(box.lat); // latitude value of box
 console.log(box.lon); // longitude value of box